JuliaPluto/static-export-template-gitlab/README.md

 ### Homepage

-If you go to the (GitLab Pages) URL of repository, you will see a small index of the notebooks in this repository.
+If you go to the website URL of this repository, you will see a small index of the notebooks in this repository if you don't have a `index.html`.
 You can customize this page, two options are:

 - Create your own `index.html`, it will be used as the homepage.
 - Rename one of your notebooks to `index.jl`, and it will be the default notebook!